What is Paediatric Surgery?

 Our surgeons look after and treat newborns with abnormalities of the lungs, intestines, kidneys, liver; children with cancer; children who are in desperate need of organ transplants such as the, intestines or kidneys.
 You might say it is easier to describe what we don’t do!
 (That’s heart, brain and bone surgery, in case you wondered.)

-We are a registered charity and depend on donations and sponsorship to continue our work which includes:
+We are a registered charity and our work includes:

-- funding research that directly impacts on patient care
+- funding and supporting collaborative research that directly impacts on patient care

-- teaching overseas in low to middle income countries.
+- teaching surgeons overseas in low to middle income countries

 Within this section, you will find some information about common conditions as well as links to other sites that may be of interest.